 Coming Up With The Final Value

-Analyzing the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-At the end of the day, an appraiser from Uphold Appraisal Team, LLC will guarantee you attain the most accurate property value, so you can make the most informed real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
+Note: While this amount is probably the best indication of what a property is worth, it may not be the final sales price.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
+It all comes down to this, an appraiser from Uphold Appraisal Team, LLC will guarantee you discover the most accurate property value, so you can make profitable real estate decisions.